-Tuesday, June 20 8pm

-(Immediately following Preteen Pageant)

-Committee Member in Charge: Hayley Daughtery
+Tuesday, July 20 8pm (Immediately following Preteen Pageant) Committee Member in Charge: Lisa Wiggins

-pendletonpageants@yahoo.com

-1. Contestants must reside in the State of Kentucky and provide proof of residency upon request.

-2. Contestants must be 13 years of age on October 31, but cannot be 16 years of age on October 31 of the current year.

-3. The contestant must be a natural born female, single, have never been married, never had a marriage annulled, and never had any children.

-4. The contestant must be a full-time student in an accredited Kentucky School System (this includes home school).

-5. Pageants will follow all state regulations.

-6. All registration forms, proof of age and proof of residency must be turned into the pageant committee by Sunday, June 18, 2023.

-Entry fee of \$50 is due on or before June 18 by 10 pm.
-Checks made payable to PCYF.
+PCYFpageants@yahoo.com

+- 1. Contestants must reside in the State of Kentucky and provide proof of residency upon request. - 2.
+Contestants must be 13 years of age on October 31, but cannot be 16 years of age on October 31 of the current year. - 3.
+The contestant must be a natural born female, single, have never been married, never had a marriage annulled, and never had any children. - 4.
+The contestant must be a full-time student in an accredited Kentucky School System (this includes home school). - 5.
+If you have never represented Pendleton County Youth Fair at State, you may participate in 2021. - 6.
+Pageants will follow all state regulations. - 7.
+All registration forms, proof of age and proof of residency must be turned into the pageant committee by Sunday, July 18, 2021. - 8.
+Entry fee of \$50 is due on or before July 18, 2021 by 10 pm.
+Checks made payable to PCYF. - 9.
 There is an optional Miss Photogenic award for additional \$10 entry.
-Please submit a 5x7 picture.

-Practice is scheduled for Sunday, June 18, 2023 at 2:00 pm at the Griffin Centre.
-10. Attire: Appropriate Interview attire, Opening with cocktail outfit of choice, and Floor Length Gown.

-11. People's Choice Award: Envelopes will be provided for each contestant. \$1 per vote.
-12. The winner will be acclaimed and reign as Miss Teen Pendleton County Youth Fair throughout the year and represent the PCYF at the Miss Teen Kentucky County Fair Pageant October 2023.
-If unable to fulfill her obligations, the 1st runner-up may assume her duties as decided by the pageant committee.

-13. Winners will be expected to participate in all fair activities throughout the week as requested by committee.

-14. Winner will not receive monetary awards until all state paperwork is completed and turned into the fair board.

-15. We are not responsible for lost, stolen or damaged items.

-16. Contestants are encouraged to write Thank You notes to sponsors.

-17. There will be no soliciting of donations of any kind towards state competition.

-18.NO ONE will be PERMITTED backstage except for pageant committee members.

-19. Teens must have an adult chaperone during practice and the day of the pageant.

-20.Pageant decisions and changes are made by the pageant committee.
+Please submit a 5x7 picture. - 10.
+Practice is scheduled for Sunday July 18, 2021 at 2:00 pm at the Griffin Centre. - 11.
+Attire: Appropriate Interview attire, Summer Dress and Summer Hat (Theme: Here Comes the Sun), and Floor Length Gown. - 12.
+People's Choice Award: Envelopes will be provided for each contestant. \$1 per vote. - 13.
+The winner will be acclaimed and reign as Miss Teen Pendleton County Youth Fair throughout the year and represent the PCYF at the Miss Teen Kentucky County Fair Pageant October 15 and 16, 2021.
+If unable to fulfill her obligations, the 1st runner-up may assume her duties as decided by the pageant committee. - 14.
+Winners will be expected to participate in all fair activities throughout the week as requested by committee. - 15.
+Winner will not receive monetary awards until all state paperwork is completed and turned into the fair board. - 16.
+We are not responsible for lost, stolen or damaged items. - 17.
+Contestants are encouraged to write Thank You notes to sponsors. - 18.
+There will be no soliciting of donations of any kind towards state competition. - 19.NO ONE will be PERMITTED backstage except for pageant committee members. - 20.
+Teens must have an adult chaperone during practice and the day of the pageant. - 21.
+Pageant decisions and changes are made by the pageant committee.
 ALL COMMITTEE AND JUDGES DECISIONS ARE FINAL.